frederic-perez/AmE-dictionary/data/dictionary.md

 __set piece__ _The goal was scored on a set piece._
 __set someone apart__
 __set the pace__
+__set the stage for something__ To make something likely to happen. _Family problems in childhood set the stage for unsuccessful relationships in adult life._
 __set-pieces__ :three::hammer: _Grappling at set-pieces was an offense they aimed to stamp out._
 __setback__ _n_ :three::hammer: (setbacks) _It has suffered several setbacks._
 __setting > picturesque setting__ :es: entorno picturesco